NoorMustafa4556/Shop-Store-Management-Django-/README.md

-# Store Management & Product Request System
+# 🏪 Shop & Store Management System

 A simple yet robust Django-based web application designed for managing a product catalog and allowing users to request products.
 This system is ideal for small stores, inventory management, or any scenario where users need to browse and request items.